gvwilson/sensibleadventures/cloudherd/reboot.md

             *   takes Gas with her (so that he won't get into a fight)
             *   Indy goes back to arguing fruitlessly with Bonzon
             *   meanwhile, Bonzon's men are putting locks on the doors of the traders' hall and nailing the windows closed
     *   walking back to Fee's house
         *   Fee can't talk about Noxy's powers in front of Gas, but she can look worried and ask leading questions
-            *   Noxy gets cold feet and doesn't want to talk about it
-            *   sees her friends up on the wall - bolts, leaving Granna Fee and Grappa Gas behind
+        *   instead, Granna Fee says, "There's something you need to know..."
+        *   Grappa Gas gives her a warning look
+        *   Granna Fee: "She's old enough... and she might need to know"
+    *   a few minutes later, Noxy climbs the stairs - sees Rash and Sensy
-        *   up on the wall, she's clearly interrupting them
+        *   she's clearly interrupting them
         *   they talk awkwardly for a bit about what's happening
         *   fall silent as a pair of soldiers comes by
         *   Sensy: "I want to go home"
         *   Rash: "I'll walk with you"
         *   Noxy offers to come, then suddenly realizes they want to go as a pair
         *   stays on the wall feeling very alone
         *   sees Granna Fee in the distance taking Pillow out for a rain
         *   waves, and Granna Fee waves back
         *   makes her feel even more alone
     *   sees Thokmay on the next section of wall
         *   needs to be angry at someone, so she decides to be angry at him
         *   is just barely self-aware enough to realize this
         *   Thokmay has a traveling pack
     *   goes to confront him about what Kulbinder was saying as Noxy woke up
         *   "You're a spy, aren't you?"
         *   Kulbinder (behind Noxy): "No.  *I'm* the spy."
         *   Noxy (backing away): "Stay away from me or I'll---"
         *   Kulbinder moves toward her threateningly
         *   Thokmay restrains him with a hand gesture: "You'll what?
 Tell the sergeant?
 Or the colonel?"
         *   Noxy: "Do you think they wouldn't believe me?"
         *   Kulbinder: "Bonzon would.
 And then he'd turn me into a rug."
         *   Kulbinder: magicians aren't the only ones who trade parts of themselves - Bonzon's done it for the revolution
         *   Thokmay (quietly): "Besides, if you turn us in, who's going to save your village?"
         *   Noxy: "What?"
         *   Thokmay: "They didn't come looking for us.
 They're here to take over your clouds to use as weapons."
         *   Noxy is aghast: "But they can't!
 The other kingdoms wouldn't allow it!"
         *   Kulbinder: "They're not just rebelling against one king - they've realized they have to rebel against all of them."
         *   Noxy: "We won't!
 We'll just fly away!"
         *   Thokmay: "And leave all the children behind?"
         *   to Noxy's stunned silence: "Why do you think he's turning the traders' hall into a jail?"
     *   her anger boils over
         *   rage makes her kick the parapet over and over
         *   stops when Kulbinder snarls at her
         *   realizes that Thokmay has drawn his sword
         *   half a dozen trolls are in the trees near the walls, shaking the branches and hooting
         *   they fall silent when she does, then disappear back into the forest
         *   Thokmay: "How did you do that?"
         *   Noxy (on the verge of tears): "I don't know."
         *   Kulbinder: "That can wait.
 We need to get to the Fifth."
     *   Little Gas comes up the stairs (echo of the opening scene)
         *   In tears: "Your *amma* said come right now they've arrested grappa!"

 ## Chapter 9: Secret Identity